pojntfx/networked-linux-memsync/docs/notes.md

 - Integration with existing app migration systems
 - When to best `Finalize()` a migration; analyzing app usage patterns?
 - How does Linux actually manage memory, O_DIRECT vs `mmap`, RAM vs Swap etc.
+- userfaultfd is read-only
+- userfaultfd can only be used to fetch the first (missing) chunk, not subsequent ones
+- userfaultfd is limited to ~50MB/s of throughput
+- Biggest benefit of userfaultfd: It has minimal registration overhead & latency
+- userfaultfd's interface is just an io.ReaderAt
+- Backends can use custom indexes to map linear media (e.g. tape drives) into memory by mapping the block device offset to a real, append-only record number and swapping it out for a new one when things get overwritten in the block device

 ## Alternative Outline